pombredanne/pyahocorasick/README.rst

 =======

 Library is licensed under very liberal two-clauses BSD license.
-Some portions has been realased into public domain.
+Some portions has been released into public domain.

 Full text of license is available in LICENSE file.